eikehmueller/JaxMaterials/Readme.md

 # JaxMaterials

-High-performance [Jax](https://docs.jax.dev/en/latest/index.html#)/[CUDA](https://developer.nvidia.com/cuda)-based library for **differentiable materials modelling**, designed to integrate physics-based models into modern machine learning workflows.
+High-performance [JAX](https://docs.jax.dev/en/latest/index.html#)/[CUDA](https://developer.nvidia.com/cuda)-based library for **differentiable materials modelling**, designed to integrate physics-based models into modern machine learning workflows.

-Enables gradient-based optimisation of ML surrogate models for material simulations, by combining efficient computation with scalable ML infrastructure which can run on CPUs and GPUs.
+Enables gradient-based sensitivity studies and optimisation of ML surrogate models for material simulations, by combining efficient computation with scalable ML infrastructure which can run on CPUs and GPUs.

 ## Goals

 Materials with fine microstructure, such as carbon fibre composites, are expensive to simulate with classical PDE methods.
 Upscaling methods require a large number of simulations to infer distributions of material parameters.
 In addition, it is often desirable to provide

-- Sensitivity of output to input parameters
+- **Sensitivity** of output to **input parameters**
-- Support for running on CPU and GPU hardware
+- Support for **running on CPU and GPU hardware**

 Machine learning surrogate models can reduce runtime but require:

-- Fast code for data generation and inference
+- **Fast code** for data generation and inference
-- Differentiable solvers to use methods like [Physics Enhanced Deep Surrogates](https://arxiv.org/abs/2111.05841)
+- **Differentiable solvers** to use methods like [Physics Enhanced Deep Surrogates](https://arxiv.org/abs/2111.05841)

+While JAX provides automatic forward- and reverse-mode differentiation capabilities, iterative solvers with a dynamic stopping criterion require:

+- **Custom backward derivative** implementations

+Here, this is realised with the adjoint state method.

 ## Features

-- Differentiable materials models implemented in JAX
+- **GPU accelerated differentiable material models** (isotropic & anisotropic) implemented in JAX
+- **Reverse- mode differentiation** with **bespoke adjoint** implementation handles dynamic loop bounds
-- Automatic differentiation for optimisation and ML training
+- **Automatic differentiation** enables sensitivity studies, optimisation and ML training
-- GPU acceleration of differentiable solvers via JAX
-- Bespoke CUDA solvers for data generation and inference
+- **Bespoke CUDA solvers** for fast data generation and inference
 - Modular design for extending models and components
-- Compatible with ML pipelines and optimisation frameworks
+- Compatible with JAX ML pipelines and optimisation frameworks

 ## Achievements

-The following figures compares the performance of the (an-) isotropic JAX and CUDA solvers when applied to an isotropic material.
+The following figure compares the performance of the (an-) isotropic JAX and CUDA solvers when applied to an isotropic material.
+Results for reverse mode gradient computation with the adjoint state method are also shown.

 ![Performance of JAX and CUDA solvers](figures/performance.png)